-Did you know that inflammation is an underlying factor in all disease?
+Did you know that inflammation is an underlying factor in all diseases?
 It is.
-From allergies to heart disease, and the autoimmune diseases rheumatoid arthritis and inflammatory bowel disease, inflammation has a role.
+From allergies to heart disease and the autoimmune diseases rheumatoid arthritis and inflammatory bowel disease, inflammation has a role.
 But inflammation is also an important part of the natural immune system response that keeps us healthy.
-Without inflammation we couldn’t heal a wound or fight an infection.
-So, it is a bit like the situation – can’t live with it, and can’t live without it.
+Without inflammation, we couldn't heal a wound or fight an infection.
+So, it is a bit like the situation - can't live with it, and can't live without it.

 In fact, chronic inflammation can be quite destructive, causing chronic pain, so we often try to suppress it.
-There are many drugs available that suppress inflammation, such as the NSAID drugs (nonsteroidal anti-inflammatory drugs).
-Unfortunately they can also have nasty side effects.
+There are many drugs available that suppress inflammation, such as NSAID drugs (nonsteroidal anti-inflammatory drugs).
+Unfortunately, they can also have nasty side effects.

 In contrast, nature provides us with a vast array of natural anti-inflammatories that are both safe and effective.
 For instance, several culinary spices have tremendous health benefits and might help to prevent various diseases.
 We also know that there are potent anti-inflammatory herbal remedies such as white willow bark and frankincense.
 Plus, no anti-inflammatory diet would be complete without fatty fish, because of the anti-inflammatory properties of omega-3 fatty acids in fish oil.
 But, here I am going to explain why including some of the best natural anti-inflammatory spices in your daily diet is a great idea.

 The link between inflammation and chronic disease